 What You Need to Know About Small Business Microloans

 Microloans are small business loans that are usually lent for up to $35,000.
 However, some lenders will allow microloans up to $50,000.
 Microloans are generally used for start-up cash but are sometimes given to newly launched small businesses for working capital.

 Microloans can be used for many purposes including the purchase of equipment, inventory, machinery, fixtures, furniture, supplies, and even to purchase another business.

 Does the SBA Give out Microloans?

 No. The Small Business Administration (SBA) does not lend money to businesses or individuals.
 However, the SBA does have many programs that small businesses can apply to for loans and other business support.
 The SBA does provide funding to certain nonprofit community lenders that go to fund lending nonprofits.
-These lenders then make microloans to small businesses, usually within their own communities.
+These lenders then make microloans to small businesses, usually within their communities.

 What Are the General Terms?

 Most microlenders require a personal guarantee by at least one of the business' owners.

 At one time, microloans were relatively easy to obtain compared to traditional bank loans.
-However, with the downturn in the United States economy in 2008, microloans can be more difficult to get now.
+However, with the downturn that happened to the United States economy in 2008, microloans can be more difficult to get now.